 These financial statements are only of the operations of the System and are not intended to present the financial position, changes in financial position, or, where applicable, cash flows of the County.
+The financial statements of the System have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP), as applicable to governmental entities.
+The Governmental Accounting Standards Board (GASB) is the accepted primary standard-setting body for establishing governmental accounting and financial reporting standards.

-(b) Basis of Accounting
+(b) Measurement Focus and Basis of Accounting